Hospital Medicine in Latin America

 Clinical Rotation & Public Health Placements

-Pediatric Hospital- Join local pediatricians providing free or low cost care to children between 6 months and 14 years of age at this public hospital.
+Pediatric Hospital- Learn from local pediatricians providing free or low cost care to children between 6 months and 14 years of age at this public hospital.
 General pediatric consult is provided daily, including a 24-hour emergency care.
 The hospital houses numerous wards including ophthalmology, internal medicine, traumatology, rehabilitation, emergency medicine, speech therapy and surgery, odontology (for adults and children) to name a few.
 This facility also has a well-known dermatology department.
 Staff conducts skin cancer prevention and education campaigns in the community.
 The hospital receives approximately 500,000 patients year.

 Tertiary Care Hospital- Join the staff of this dynamic and busy hospital and experience the challenges of providing tertiary care in a resource-limited setting.
 This facility is the largest tertiary public hospital in Cordoba and is the main referral hospital for complicated cases.
 The hospital is open 24 hours and offers specialties including cardiology, nutrition, diabetes, oncology and ophthalmology.
 The hospital also houses a burn unit and serves as the main transplant center in the region.